quantonganh/helix-wiki/Troubleshooting.md

 language-server.command = "typescript-language-server.cmd"
 ```

-- Once you save the above file, close Helix, and try to open your project again.
+- Once you save the above file, close Helix and try to open your project again.
 Open the file you are expecting for LSP to work in.
 Within few seconds,  Helix would be giving you errors and autocompletion.

 ### Failed to execute C compiler (building from source)